 I have.
-There's pictures of me as a toddler like 18 - 20 months where I have clear ankle cuffing.
+There are pictures of me as a toddler, like 18 - 20 months, where I have clear ankle cuffing.
 And it's not just the toddler baby fat, there was like ankle cuffing, and some puffing and arching and my feet.
-There's pictures of me, you know, six years old, where I'm standing with inverted Y where my knees are touching, but then my lower legs are out, which is typical in the hypermobility and lipedema.
+There are pictures of me, you know, six years old, where I'm standing with inverted Y where my knees are touching, but then my lower legs are out, which is typical in hypermobility and lipedema.

-I have pictures of me at eight and nine, where the hormones are starting to kick in.
-And you can see my legs are getting more column like.
+I have pictures of me at eight and nine when the hormones are starting to kick in.
+And you can see my legs are getting more column-like.
 When I was a junior or senior in high school, I fell and injured my left leg.
-And when I did that, I damaged lymph channel.
+And when I did that, I damaged the lymph channel.
 And so my left leg started ballooning up with lymphedema, like the size of a football.

 It sounds like you didn't have any real resistance to going into treatment.
-But I know there's a lot of people that struggle with it.
+But I know there are a lot of people that struggle with it.
 It is intimidating.
 It is work.
-And sometimes people don't have the dexterity and the strength to take care of themselves when they're getting treatment.
+And sometimes, people don't have the dexterity and the strength to take care of themselves when they're getting treatment.

-I think at that point, the the stubborn redheaded side had kicked in and it was like, I finally had an answer.
+I think at that point, the stubborn redheaded side had kicked in, and it was like, I finally had an answer.
 Because everybody told me over and over and over growing up - You're fat.
 You need to lose weight.
 And nobody gave me an answer.
 Nobody gave me a solution.
-It was like, well you need to lose weight and figure it out yourself.
+It was like, well, you need to lose weight and figure it out yourself.

 Then four years into my lymphedema treatment, they said, Oh, you're not gonna lose weight!
 You have lipedema as well!
 I thought, what is this?
 Why has nobody told me this?
-They said, it's a special fat that doesn't react to diet or exercise.
-It was in this mix of emotion that I knew, I'm not crazy!
+They said it's a special fat that doesn't react to diet or exercise.
+It was in this mix of emotions that I knew I'm not crazy!

 We primarily deal with folks who've had lymphedema, but we do talk to people with lipedema.
 It's amazing how the story is so similar.
 Have you found medical professionals that you trust and that you can kind of lean on with these conditions?

-My physical therapist, Megan for my lymphedema wrapping.
+My physical therapist, Megan, for my lymphedema wrapping.
 I love her.
 She's a sweetheart.
-And I joke that she gets like the worst side of me because she gets me during wrapping which I don't enjoy.
-I'm like, I'm sorry, it's not you I promise.
+And I joke that she gets the worst side of me because she gets me during wrapping, which I don't enjoy.
+I'm like, I'm sorry, it's not you, I promise.
 It's not you!
 She follows my Instagram and is very supportive.
 I have some medical companies like Medi that follow my instagram and support me.
 Lipoelastic, which is my compression for my lipedema side.
-They are very vocal and supportive and we've done livestreams together and explained compression and talked about it so the crowd can get it.
+They are very vocal and supportive, and we've done livestreams together and explained compression and talked about it so the crowd can get it.

 We follow your Instagram.
 I think that's how we originally found you.
 You have such a positive body message.
 And it's something that I think resonates with a lot of our people.
 I really appreciate it.
 I love your attitude.
 I love your posts.
 I wanted to know - Who do you think your audience is?
 How do you think you got to 90,000 followers?
 Who are you reaching?
 And why do you think you're reaching them?

 My ink is definitely a factor in all of that.
-And then I have a group of probably like my age and up, because I'll be 40 at the end of the year.
+And then I have a group of probably like my age and up because I'll be 40 at the end of the year.
 So like my age and up lipedema, lymphedema women that say - My legs look like yours.
 I know the feeling.
-Or, I hope I'm getting surgery one day or where do you get pants that fit the leg?
-Who what compression do you wear?
-What shoes you wear?
+Or, I hope I'm getting surgery one day, or where do you get pants that fit the leg?
+What compression do you wear?
+What shoes do you wear?
 Like, all of that insight to try to just have as much of a normal life.
-Because it's all we really want.
+Because it's all, we really want.
 We want to dress.
-We want to cute little shoes.
+We want cute little shoes.
 You want to feel normal.
 We want something cute to go out with.

 Our whole brand is built around this idea of creating shoes that help people live their lives like normal people.
-Laura's story, as you may have heard is that she just got fed up wearing ugly orthopedic shoes, or trying hundreds of shoes and not one of them fitting.
-And so the idea that we've been trying to build slowly over time, is that there is a better way.
+Laura's story, as you may have heard, is that she just got fed up wearing ugly orthopedic shoes or trying hundreds of shoes and not one of them fit.
+And so the idea that we've been trying to build slowly over time is that there is a better way.
 We continue to develop styles that aren't just sneakers but are something hopefully that you can wear to a wedding and that you can go out to dinner with.
 Styles for diabetics with swollen feet.
 Styles for everybody.